skrub-data/skrub/README.rst

-dirty-cat
+dirty_cat
 =========

-dirty-cat is a Python module for encoding dirty categorical variables.
+dirty_cat is a Python module for machine-learning on dirty categorical variables.

 Installation